FWDekker/mommy/README.md

 MOMMY_SUFFIX="~/ :3/"
 MOMMY_COMPLIMENTS_EXTRA="great job little %%PET_NAME%%/%%ROLE%% is proud of you" MOMMY_ENCOURAGEMENTS_EXTRA="\
-%%ROLE%% is here for you\
+/%%ROLE%% is here for you\
 /%%ROLE%% will always love you\
 /%%ROLE%% is here if you want a hug"
 ```